 His older brother Gerry served as a Wireless Operator on Lancasters, but didn’t talk much about his experiences, at least that I remember.
-He was a very nice guy, and Dad was quite close to him.
-Sadly he passed away in 1977, only 56 years old.
+He was a very nice guy, and Dad was quite close to him, standing as Best Man at his wedding.
+Sadly Gerry passed away in 1977, only 56 years old.

 Since I was a kid I had memories of a particular photo that hung on the wall in Uncle Gerry and Aunty Marion’s downstairs hallway – a panoramic, full 75 (NZ) Squadron photo taken in front of (and on top of) a Lancaster bomber.
 That photo had always fascinated me.